-- Do Gaming PCs Have Windows?
+- Do Gaming PCs Come with Windows On Them?

 - Do I Have to Buy Windows for a New PC?